rtlee9/rtlee9.github.io/_posts/2016-07-14-NYC-yellow-cabs-neighborhoods.md

     &lt;script&gt;&lt;/script&gt;
   &lt;/body&gt;
-&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  nvd3  ' id='iframe-chart172d84ef75'> </iframe>
+&lt;/html&gt; ' scrolling='no' frameBorder='0' seamless class='rChart  nvd3  ' id='iframe-chart1723385ab04'> </iframe>
  <style>iframe.rChart{ width: 100%; height: 600px;}</style>

-## Most / least likely to pay with cash {#cash}
+## Most / least likely to pay in cash {#cash}
 * __Definition:__ percent of trips paid in cash
 * __Scope:__ Manhattan pickups
-* __Most likely to pay with cash__: East Harlem pickups
+* __Most likely to pay in cash__: East Harlem pickups
-* __Least likely to pay with cash__: Battery Park pickups
+* __Least likely to pay in cash__: Battery Park pickups

 According to the [Urban Institute](http://www.urban.org/interactive-map-where-are-unbanked-and-underbanked-new-york-city), households in Harlem are 2.15 times as likely to be unbanked as the average Manhattan household[^2].
-This could be a contributing factor, but it's hard to say how much of the cash-card disparity is caused by the underlying household financials.
+This could be a contributing factor, but it's hard to say how much of the cash-card disparity is caused by underlying household financials.

-##### Figure 2: % of trips paid in cash, by pickup neighborhood
+#### Figure 2: % of trips paid in cash by pickup neighborhood
 <iframe srcdoc=' &lt;!doctype HTML&gt;
 &lt;meta charset = &#039;utf-8&#039;&gt;
 &lt;html&gt;